Marcelixoo/se01-dojo-20220513/instructions.md

  interaction, for instance, through the command line interface, is acceptable as well)
  -   When the game is won, it should notify the player and end the game.
  -   You can use “all lights turned on” as the initial board.

+# Exercise 1: More Light

+## Instructions

+ Extend the board to also allow a 5x5 grid.
+The rest of the game play stays the same.